spollard/josh-works.github.io/_posts/2017-06-06-memorizing-programming-with-anki.md

 <!--more-->

-TODO: update this picture to show whole desktop

 ![Anki's unassuming UI](/images/17-05-16-anki.jpg "Anki's unassuming user interface")

 On first blush, Anki has an unassuming user interface.

 Continuing the example from [learning how to learn](/learning-how-to-learn), here's the 'front' of one of my flashcards:

-TODO: expand screenshot to show entire desktop.

 ![Anki card for using OmniAuth to manage user session](/images/17-05-16-anki_1.jpg)